cbhernandez03/vba_script/README.md

   * The total stock volume of the stock.

-**Note:** Make sure to use conditional formatting that will highlight positive change in green and negative change in red.
+ * Conditional formatting that will highlight positive change in green and negative change in red.

 Bonus